 The U.S. Bureau of Labor projects a 12% job growth rate for nurses from 2018 to 2028, much higher than average.

-Nearly Half of Nurses Don’t Work in Hospitals
+Many Nurses Don’t Work in Hospitals

 Only 60% of nurses work in healthcare facilities, so where are the rest?
 Here are a few nursing careers for nurses outside of a hospital setting: nurse-midwife, forensic nurse, nurse educator, school nurse, academic nurse writer, and legal nurse consultant.